GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 > - your options (after the comma) should look like this `[command] ..., sheet("Data") cellrange(A4:BH252) firstrow clear'
 >- dig into the data using commands like `browse`, `describe`, and `codebook`

 Looking at the data, we can see there is only one indicator per file and the data is not "tidy".
 We can reshape long using the year variable.
-And as we see here, Stata cannot interpret variables that start with or are entirely numbers as indicator names.
-We will need to adjust this later, changing the varaibles to `y1960 y1961 y1962 ...`.
-On a good note, the string variables (country name, indicator, etc) imported as string and the numberic variables imported as numbers, so we don't need to destring any of the variables.
+And as we see here, Stata cannot interpret variables that start with or are entirely numbers as indicator names; instead, we are just given letters as variable names in place of the year.
+We will need to adjust this later, changing the variables to `y1960 y1961 y1962 ...`.
+On a lighter note, the string variables (country name, indicator, etc) imported as string and the numeric variables imported as numbers, so we don't need to destring any of the variables.

 Rather than reshaping the file multiple times, we can append all the data together first and then we will only need one reshape.
 Instead of going through importing each data set individually into Stata and then saving it as a .dta file, we can run it through a loop.

 > A.2 Loop import over each of the indicator files
+> - your loop should include 3 lines of code:
-> - import file
+>     * `import` indicator file
-> - replace `IndicatorCode` with the indictor file name [for reshaping]
+>     * `replace` `IndicatorCode` with the indictor file name [for reshaping]
-> - saves as .dta
+>     * `save` as .dta file
 > - set a local macro ("vars") with the names of each file
 >     * `local vars ag_empl chldmort electricity  health_exp_pc hivprev pop pop_rural sanitation`
 > - check out `help foreach' on using a loop with a macro
 > - use the import command line you used in A.1, replacing the indicator with *lname* ("x").
+> - your code should look very similar to what is listed below
 > ```
 > foreach x of local vars{
->   import excel "~\Data Analysis Training\Day3HW\`x'", clear ...
+>   import excel "~\Data Analysis Training\Day3\Homework\WDI_Data\`x'", clear ...
 >   replace IndicatorCode = `x'
 >   save ...
 >  }
 >```

-The WDI files have another tab that includes "meta data" for each country, i.e. region, income level.
+All the WDI files also include another tab that contains "meta data" for each country, i.e. region, income level.
 It would be good to include these data in our final dataset.
+Since each of these is the same in all the files, we only need to import one file.

 > A.3 Import country meta data
 > - Use the command used in A.1 on one indicator to import the Metadata sheet (you will not need to indicate a cell cell range)